jacksonmagas/fuse-fs/README.md

 This was the final project for my computer systems class, implementing a file system in userspace in C using the FUSE API.

+This project was written in collaboration with Ben Aranow.